 The CBN Group is a fully licensed credit institution pursuant to Article 3 of the Credit Systems Supervision Act and therefore under the supervision of the DNB.
-The Supervisory Board is responsible for the overall oversight of the CBN Group.
-It accomplishes this by supervising, monitoring and advising the Management Board on a broad range of topics intrinsic to the overall functions of the institution, including strategy, operational performance, risk management and compliance with laws and regulations.
+The Supervisory Board is responsible for the overall oversight of the CBN Group and its general course of business.
+It accomplishes this by supervising, monitoring and ((un))solicited) advising the Management Board on a broad range of topics intrinsic to the overall functions of the institution, including strategy, operational performance, risk management and compliance with laws and regulations.

 As of December 31, 2021, the CBN Group's Management Board was comprised of four Managing Directors, and was represented by the Chair of the Management Board.
-As of the end of 2021, the number of Managing Directors in the Management Board is not expected to change.
+As of the end of 2022, the number of Managing Directors in the Management Board is not expected to change.
 The Management Board is responsible for defining the business strategy, setting policies and overseeing the overall operational activities of the Bank and ensures the business and strategic objectives are correctly executed.
 The composition of the Management Board is based on the Management Board general profile.
-A general profile of the preferred scope and composition of the Management Board is defined taking into account the nature of the business, its size, complexity, its activities, its risk profile and likely future developments.
-It ensures that the combined knowledge, skills and ongoing professional conduct form a complementary, diverse and collegial board that fit for the Bank's situation.
+A general profile of the preferred scope and composition of the Management Board is defined, taking into account the nature of the business, its size, complexity, its activities, its risk profile and likely future developments.
+It ensures that the combined knowledge, skills and ongoing professional conduct form a complementary, diverse and collegial board that is fit for the Bank's situation.
 The Supervisory Board assesses the suitability of potential candidate member(s) of the Management Board, in line with the profile, prior to making a non-binding, duly motivated nomination to the General Meeting.
 The appointment of candidate members of the Management Board are subject to receiving a positive decision on their fitness and/or propriety from the supervisory authority.

-In accordance with the internal diversity policy, the CBN Group aims for a composition of both the Management and Supervisory Board that is diverse in terms of factors such as educational and professional background, gender, age, and geographical provenance, as well as knowledge, skills and competencies.
+In accordance with the internal diversity policy, the CBN Group aims for a composition of both the Management and Supervisory Board that is diverse in terms of factors, such as educational and professional background, gender, age, and geographical provenance, as well as knowledge, skills and competencies.
+CBN recognizes succession planning as a fundamental element of business continuity and operational resiliency.
+Based on its succession planning policy, CBN continuously identifies key functions and roles and potential internal successors, offering development plans where needed.
 All Management Board members participate in lifelong learning programs, with the aim of maintaining the expertise of the Management Board members at the required standard and improving their expertise where necessary.
 The areas covered under the learning program include finance, tax, legal, capital management, cyber security, data privacy, regulatory and financial reporting, corporate governance and risk management.
 Detailed information on the Management Board members is provided in Table 2.